Monday, September 12th – Saturday, September 17th

 Trucks may off load on the Frontage road in front of the Grand Hyatt.
 For the week, trucks may park in the Ford Park which is a couple miles east of the hotel or just east of the Vail Fire Department Station 3.

 Yes, speak with the Grand Hyatt staff about leaving items at the hotel until your return on Friday.

 Several of the hotels we visit have covered parking, but not all.
-We will be parked outside one of the nights on 2020.

 The Grand covers over 1,000 miles and typically travels over several mountain passes at elevations over 11,500 feet.
 Make sure that all aspects of your car are up for the task, but especially the cooling systems, brakes and tires.

 We have mechanics along to help with minor repairs, but they are not there to rebuild cars that were not well prepared.
 Everyone wants you to make it back to Vail, so here are some things to consider: